Inflatable Kayaks vs Folding Kayaks

 Inflatable Kayak

-Inflatable kayaks are durable and have the ability to stay afloat on the water for prolonged hours.
-These Kayaks are much lighter in weight; they weigh an average of 13 kg.
-The Kayak is air pumped which keeps it afloat on water.
+Inflatable kayaks are durable and can stay afloat on the water for a long.
+They are also much lighter, weighing an average of 13 kg.

 Hardshell Kayak